 At times, we’re asked, “Where does your food come from?”
 We’re always thrilled to answer this question, and we wish it were asked more often.
 At SAGE, we think it’s important for students to know where their food comes from — both to recognize the time, skill, and resources necessary to produce the food they eat, and to understand the implications of their consumption for soil and water quality, animal welfare, local economies, and global climate change.
 Food is one of the many lenses through which our students can understand their place in the world, and we believe the best way to encourage sustainable behavior is to model it ourselves.

 To support local purchasing efforts, SAGE’s Purchasing Department collaborates with our Chefs at each school to identify potential partners and suppliers.
-To make sure that the products we buy are both safe and local, SAGE Purchasing Representatives visit each local purveyor to ensure that each manufacturer, farmer, or supplier is using Good Agricultural Practices and Good Manufacturing Practices, or is Third-Party Certified.
+To make sure that the products we buy are both safe and local, SAGE District Managers and Purchasing Representatives visit each local purveyor to ensure that each manufacturer, farmer, or supplier is using Good Agricultural Practices and Good Manufacturing Practices, or is Third-Party Certified.

 We emphasize the importance of sustainable sourcing with signage in the server highlighting organic items, sustainability programs, local farmers whose food is featured, and produce grown both on campus and within 150 miles of campus.
 Our catering menus highlight local ingredients and purveyors, as do our daily line signs.

 We’re very proud of the leadership role we’ve played in promoting local and sustainable sourcing within our schools and beyond — and we’re committed to do even more in the future.